<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 run;

-Once you know which character you want in your program, then you can use %let to create a macro variable of it.
+Once the desired character is identified, %let can be used to create a macro variable for it.
 For example the following code will create a macro variable for the superscript a symbol:

 %let supa=%sysfunc(byte(170));

-If you want to check this has worked properly, then use %put to write the value of this macro variable to the log:
+To check this has worked properly, use %put to write the value of this macro variable to the log:

 %put &supa;

-The macro variable can then be inserted into your program.
-For example the following is standard proc report code for creating a table, but using this macro variable to create a superscript value in the footnote.
+The macro variable can then be inserted into the program.
+For example, the following is standard proc report code for creating a table, but using this macro variable to create a superscript value in the footnote.
 The highlighted code shows where the macro variable is used.

 proc report data=final nowd headline headskip split=' | ' ps=23 formchar(2)='_';